materialsintelligence/propnet/README.md

 Please copy an existing model and submit a pull request, its filename should match the canonical name of the property.
 Any additional code/resources necessary for the model to work should go in the folder `../supplementary/model_name/`.

+## Submitting a code contribution

+We only have a few guidelines at present:

+* Please be [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant (docstrings limited to 72 characters, code to 100)
+* We're targeting Python 3.6+ only
+* Type hints are preferred
+* If a function or method returns multiple values, return a `namedtuple`, and should always return the same types (with the possible exception of `None`).

 # Web Interface

 Each model and property will have an auto-generated page associated with them.
 This page will allow manual input of model parameters and calculation of model outputs, and will also provide documentation/explanations of how the model works.
 On a technological level, this will make use of the [Dash library by plot.ly](https://plot.ly/products/dash/).